 You can find Carol and her work at CarolSanford.com.

 What stood out to me in this conversation is the role we can have as educators and also in finding our own essence.

 That idea of essence is important to me because it’s something I’ve been working through as your host of this show.
 What is core to what I do?
-What is it that is bigger than myself that I enjoy so much about this?
-For a long time I thought it was about the interviews and the information, but the more I do this the more it’s about helping you on your path by making connections to different people and resources, and using my social capital to do so.
-I want you to find your niche and I’m hear to help you do that, and to bring your vision of permaculture and regenerative practices into the world.
+What is it that is bigger than me that I enjoy so much about this?
+For a long time I thought it was about the interviews and the information, but the more I do this the more it’s about helping you on your path by making connections to different people and resources and using my social capital to do so.
+I want you to find your niche and I’m here to help you do that and to bring your vision of permaculture and regenerative practices into the world.

 What is it that you currently work on?
 What is your essence?
 I’d love to hear from you.

 If you enjoy the variety of guests and topics on this show you can help support future productions.
 October starts my end of year fundraising campaign to begin preparing for 2015.
 Find out how to make a one time or ongoing monthly contribution at www.thepermaculturepodcast.com/support.